abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

+:red_circle: When appropriate :
+Merge ABINITv10.6.6 and freeze ABINITv10.6.7 for public release.
+Possibly start ABINITv10.6.8, for fixing further bugs, improve documentation (or v10.6.7 might be the last release of the v10 series).

-:red_circle: March 11, 2026:
+[DONE] March 11, 2026:
-Merge ABINITv10.6.4 and freeze ABINITv10.6.5 (84d89d29) for public release.
-Start ABINITv10.6.6, for fixing further bugs, improve documentation.
+Merge ABINITv10.6.4 (cbfe19df) and freeze ABINITv10.6.5 (319ea1fe) for public release.
+Start ABINITv10.6.6 (14cb23da), for fixing further bugs, improve documentation.

 [DONE] February 9, 2026:
 Merge ABINITv10.6.2 (774f039a), and freeze ABINITv10.6.3 (84d89d29) for public release.
 Start ABINITv10.6.4 (2b624677), for fixing bugs, improve documentation.